cbh6/cbh-dev-notes/performance/performance-keys.md

 **keys**:

-load only what necessary: maybe you don't need to load all bootstrap files if you only need grid
+- load only what necessary: maybe you don't need to load all bootstrap files if you only need grid
 - use media attributes to load css depending on the screen size
-- above the fold
+- above the fold:

   Load first the css files that are important to render what user see when the web page loads